riverloopsec/tumblerf/README.md

 ## Overview

-While fuzzing is known to be a powerful mechanism for fingerprinting and enumerating bugs within hardware and software systems, the application of this technique to wireless systems remains nontrivial due to fragmented and siloed tools.
-Join us as we cover wireless fuzzing fundamentals and introduce a new tool to unify the approach across protocols, radios, and drivers.
+TumbleRF is a framework that orchestrates the application of fuzzing techniques to RF systems.
+While fuzzing has always been a powerful mechanism for fingerprinting and enumerating bugs within software systems, the application of these techniques to wireless and hardware systems has historically been nontrivial due to fragmented and siloed tools.
+TumbleRF aims to enable RF fuzzing by providing an API to unify these techniques across protocols, radios, and drivers.

 ## Presentations